johnyf/openpromela/README.md

 Installation
 ============

-You can install from PyPI using `pip`:
+The Python dependencies can be installed using `pip`:

 ```
-pip install openpromela
+pip install -r requirements.txt
 ```

-or locally using `setuptools`:
+When these dependencies stabilize, they will be made available on PyPI.
+After the dependencies are installed, then the `openpromela` package can be installed with:

 ```
 python setup.py install
 ```

+The only non-Python dependency is the synthesizer [`slugs`](https://github.com/LTLMoP/slugs).
+It can be installed by either running `install_slugs.sh`, or following its installation instructions.

 License